auerlab/CNC-EMDiff/README.md

 This pipeline was developed and run on a FreeBSD cluster, with some testing also performed on a CentOS 7 cluster, both running the SLURM batch system.
+It is designed to be highly portable and easily adaptable to new data sets.

 The entire pipeline can be completed in a day or two using ~64 cores.